-This section builds on the previous results in order to discuss the second-best optimal division of LLR responsibilities between the central bank and the deposit insurance corporation.
-Since the liquidity shock v is verifiable, we can make the identity of the LLR contingent on the size of the shock.
-So we have to compute, for each v, the welfare cost of choosing the central bank or the deposit insurance corporation as LLR, and then select the agency that minimizes this cost.
+This section builds on the previous results to analyze the second-best optimal division of LLR responsibilities between the central bank and the deposit insurance corporation.
+The basic idea is that since the liquidity shock v is verifiable, society (through appropriate legislation) can make the identity of the LLR contingent on the size of the shock.
+The strategy is then to compute, for each v the welfare cost of choosing the central bank or the deposit insurance corporation as LLR, and select the agency that minimizes this cost.17